mpieciak18/browser-form/README.md

 # browser form

-This is a simple browser form built in JS.
+This is a simple browser form built in JS made in a blank HTML doc.